flycheck/flycheck/doc/user/syntax-checkers.rst

 Flycheck picks the first syntax checker from this list which exists and supports the current major mode, and runs it over the current buffer.
-When the checker has finished Flycheck whether it asks for a next syntax checker to run, and if so, runs the next syntax checker, and so on, until there is no more syntax checker for the current buffer.
+When the checker has finished, Flycheck looks for the next syntax checker to run, and if there is one, Flycheck runs the next syntax checker, and so on, until there is no more syntax checker for the current buffer.
 This process repeats whenever Flycheck needs to check the buffer according to `flycheck-check-syntax-automatically`.

 .. important::